Advanced WordPress User Management Plugin

 How to export WordPress user data to a CSV file

-The user list you’ve searched for can be exported by clicking on the export icon.
-You can add as many filters as you want to on top of the others, and you can include or exclude columns to have a better overview of your data.
-The user data will be exported in an CSV format that can be opened and viewed in spreadsheet software asch as Excel.
-The CSV file is well organized and has all the columns the user has selected and can be used for importing and transferring the WordPress user data into different platforms.
+The user list you’ve searched for can be you’ve by clicking on the export icon.
+You can add as many filters as you want on top of the others and include or exclude columns to have a better overview of your data.
+The user data will be exported in a CSV format that can be opened and viewed in spreadsheet software such as Excel.
+The CSV file is well organized, has all the columns the user has selected, and can be used to import and transfer WordPress user data to different platforms.

 Here is a short video showing how the custom user export feature of Users Insights works: